 HOW can I become involved with Habitat for Humanity of East & Central Pasco County?

 There are many different ways you can get invovled.
 Donate, shop or volunteer with Habitat for Humanity of East & Central Pasco County.
 We welcome individuals as well as groups to help on the construction.
-Our ReStores are located Dade City (352-523-2020) and Zephyrhills (352) 437-5399 and there is always a need for help and donations: (813) 395-6994 ReStore Donation Pick-up Line.
+Our ReStore is located in Zephyrhills and there is always a need for help and donations: (813) 395-6994 ReStore Donation Pick-up Line.
 We also have fundraisers, a Carpenter Club, and special events.
 We have many areas where volunteers are welcomed, call us at 352-567-1444 or email firstname.lastname@example.org